A/B Testing on Facebook : this is how to A/B Test Your Creatives to Optimize your Results

 With a recent update, you need to first set up a control and you can add variants after publishing.

-Creating the test
+Creating the A/B test on Facebook

 Set up your campaign or ad set as you normally do.